Namebine-giizis (Suckerfish Moon) / Zaagibagaa-giizis (Budding Moon) - May 15, 2023

 Gashkadino-Giizis (Western dialect)/Baashkaakodin-giizis/Mshkawji-giizis (Eastern dialects).

-Full moon names reflect local cultures.
-This lunation is the 11th of the year; some (Southeastern) Ojibwe people call it Mshkawji/Mashkawajiwin Giizis, or "Freezing Moon."
+Full moon names are influenced by local cultures.
+This is the 11th lunation of the year; some (Southeastern) Ojibwe people refer to it as Mshkawji/Mashkawajiwin Giizis, meaning "Freezing Moon."
 Similarly, the Inininew (Cree) people call it "Kaskatinowipisim" or "Freeze up Moon."
-Both the Inininew and Ojibwe nations' traditional territories are in the Great Lakes region, freezing temperatures begin in earnest in October and November, when the 11th lunation of the year can occur.
+The traditional territories of both the Inininew and Ojibwe nations are in the Great Lakes region, where freezing temperatures typically begin in October and November, coinciding with the 11th lunation of the year.

 DECEMBER: